DemmyDemon/questgiver/README.md

 String: `setr questgiverPrompt "~INPUT_CONTEXT~ ~a~"`

-Sets the template for the intraction prompt shown when you are close to an interactable NPC.
+Sets the template for the interaction prompt shown when you are close to an interactable NPC.

 ## questgiverColour